RossJayJones/rossjayjones.github.io/_posts/2018-11-13-first-class- versioning-and-auditing-with-sql-temporal-tables.md

 ## Wrapping up

-I believe that SQL temporal tables is a great option for solving this specific problem.
-It stays out of your way when you don't need to think about it and provides powerful capabilities for dealing with point in time snapshots when you do.
+I believe that SQL Server Temporal Tables is a great option for solving this specific problem.
+It is transparent to the parts of your application which are not directly concerned with the technical aspects of point-in-time snapshots, and provides simple and powerful point-in-time snapshot capabilities for the parts of your application which are.

-You can probably get 90% of the way there by enabling temporal tables as an afterthought, however hopefully I have shown that by thinking about these concepts up front when designing your domain model provides a lot of rich capabilities that your product owners and domain experts will love you for.
+You can probably get 90% of the way there by enabling temporal tables as an afterthought.
+But by thinking about these concepts when designing your domain model, there is potential for rich capabilities that will make your product owners and domain experts love you.

-If you want to dig a bit deeper into the solution checkout the full code sample for this post [here][14]{:target="_blank"}.
+If you want to dig a bit deeper into the solution, check out the full code sample for this post [here][14]{:target="_blank"}.
-References and resources

 [1]:https://en.wikipedia.org/wiki/Audit_trail
 [2]:https://en.wikipedia.org/wiki/Versioning